Stuart-MnM/golf-stats/README.md

 # Golf Stats
-This is my progressive web app for tracking golf scores.
+This is my simplified web app for tracking golf scores.